inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ## Mage
 ### Mage is an open-source pipeline tool for orchestrating, transforming, and integrating data

-It's goal is to provide a good developer experience in mind and the ability to quickly iterate on pipelines.
+It's goal is to provide a good developer experience with the ability to quickly iterate on pipelines.

-The main components in Mage are projects, pipelines, and blocks.
-Within an instance of Mage you can have many projects.
-Each project can have many pipelines and a pipeline is made up of blocks, the atomic units that make up a transformation in Mage.
-Blocks can be written in SQL, Python, or R and can do whatever you want but are mostly used for load, export, and transform.
+Mage's main components are projects, pipelines, and blocks.
+Within an instance of Mage you can have many projects, each project can have many pipelines, and a pipeline is made up of one or more blocks.
+Blocks are written in SQL, Python, or R. They are mostly used for loading, exporting, and transforming data but can be customized to do whatever you want.
 <br>
 <br>
 <div align="center"">